 To achieve all that she had to be a pretty tough leader.

 If you want to find out more about how she achieved so much with so little you can research it for yourself.
 But I want to focus on just one question:

-One poem Mother Teresa wrote seems to summarise her core belief pretty well.
+One poem Mother Teresa wrote seems to lay this out pretty well.

 The language might be different from the language you or I would use but the sentiment is the same as we discussed on Tuesday, and it is applicable in any field.